tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/常规集成（无 UI 库）/用户资料与关系链/用户资料与关系链（Web 与小程序）_intl_en.md

-## User Profiles
+## User Profile

-### Obtaining my personal profile
+### Obtaining your personal profile
-This API is used for obtaining personal profiles.
-For more details, see [Profile](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/Profile.html).
+This API is used to obtain your personal profile.
+For more information on the properties, see [Profile](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/Profile.html).

+> Custom profile fields are supported since SDK v2.3.2.
+Before using this API, upgrade your SDK to v2.3.2 or later.

 **API name**